Luis Robert Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.7 K/9, which ranks 16th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 15th in MLB.

-- The Brewers have the 13th-ranked team ERA among all MLB pitching staffs (4.05).
+- The Brewers have a 4.03 team ERA that ranks 12th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.